jrwalk/jrwalk.github.io/_posts/2021-11-01-recommender-part-1.md

 dataset.fit(users, movies, item_features=genres)
 ```

-Contrary to the name, this isn't fitting a model: rather, all this builds is an internal mapping of users, items, and user/item features (movies + movie genre tags, in this case) to ordinal indices for the sparse matrix representation used by the model, so it just needs sequences of the unique IDs and discrete features.
+Contrary to the name, this isn't fitting a model: rather, all this builds is an internal mapping of users, items, and user/item features (movies + twenty genre tags, in this case) to ordinal indices for the sparse matrix representation used by the model, so it just needs sequences of the unique IDs and discrete features.

 Next, we build our interactions: